Michigan J. Frog: Years with The WB

 Michigan J. Frog, again voiced by McCarthy, was the official mascot of The WB from its inception in 1995 until 2005.
 The network's first night of programming on January 11, 1995, began with Bugs Bunny and Daffy Duck wondering which one of them would pull the switch to launch The WB.
 The camera then panned over to Chuck Jones drawing Michigan on an easel; when Jones finished, Michigan leaped from the drawing to formally launch The WB and lands on Chuck's shoulder who then says "What's Up, Frog?"

 Michigan also would usually appear before the opening of shows, informing the viewer of the TV rating.
 Before the beginning of Savannah, for example, the frog would sing a short monologue suggesting that "there's more comedy for the family Wednesday nights" and that kids should go to bed, meaning that the show coming on would be for mature audiences only.
 In later shows like Buffy the Vampire Slayer and Angel, the announcer would present a TV-PG disclaimer, though the frog still appeared as a neon sign.

 On July 22, 2005, Michigan's "death" was announced by WB Chairman Garth Ancier at a fall season preview with the terse statement "The frog is dead and buried."
 The head of programming for The WB, David Janollari, stated that "[Michigan] was a symbol that perpetuated the young teen feel of the network.
 That's not the image we [now] want to put out to our audience."
+However, this announcement was later withdrawn shortly as WB exec Brad Turrell mentioned that the character is alive and well in Bolivia under the Witness Protection Plan.